 September 30, 2013 - April 28, 2014

-View the teams' tracking phase video diaries in our blog post Fantastic Scholastic 10: The Tracking Phase.
+View the teams' post-production phase video diaries in our blog post Fantastic Scholastic 10: The Post-production Phase.

 For the tenth consecutive year, Shure is working with audio education departments at universities across the country to find tomorrow's recording stars.
 This year, for the first time, the competition is open to programs in Canada as well.